konnco/laravel-imagecast/README.md

     'banner' => Image::class.":80,images/account/avatar,png",
 ];
 ```

-and after that you can just upload the image / or attaching the file into the attributes.
+with parameters `:quality,savePath,extension`.

+After defining all of those configuration you can start uploading the image, example :

 ```php
 $user = New User();